Jebasuthan/react-loader/README.md

 ## Features available in the applilcation:
 1. Individual components
 2. Loader added
-3. Customize the loader Loader with changing Color, Background Color, Width and Height
+3. Customize your Loader with changing Color, Background Color, Width and Height
 4. No external libraries

 ## Screenshots: